-As usual, we say that a set X is countable if it is empty or there is a surjection from \mathbb{N} onto X, it is infinite if there is an injection from \mathbb{N} into X. A set is called uncountable if it is not countable.
-Clearly, if $X \subseteq Y$, X is countable and Y is uncountable, they are not the same, so $Y \setminus X \neq \emptyset$.
-Moreover, from the Part IA course Numbers \mathscr{E} Sets, we know that the union of two countable sets is countable, therefore $Y \setminus X$ cannot even be countable.
-The following results are simple applications of techniques learned in Numbers \mathscr{E} Sets:
+As usual, we say that a set X is countable if there is a surjection from N onto X,2 it is infinite if there is an injection from N into X. A set is called uncountable if it is not countable.3 Clearly, if $X \subseteq Y$, X is countable and Y is uncountable, they are not the same, so $Y \setminus X \neq \emptyset$.
+Moreover, from the Part IA course Numbers & Sets, we know that the union of two countable sets is countable, therefore $Y \setminus X$ cannot even be countable.
+The following results are simple applications of techniques learned in Numbers & Sets: